-- Installing, inspecting, and maintaining hard cap and soil cap barriers on the Property as detailed Sections 4.3 to 4.7 of this CPU. - Prohibiting the construction of any new Building (s) on the Property unless the new Building (s) is constructed as detailed in Section 5.2 of this CPU.
+- Installing, inspecting and maintaining Hard Cap and Fill Cap Barriers on the Property as detailed Sections 4.3 to 4.7 of this CPU. - Prohibiting the construction of any new Building (s) on the Property unless the new Building (s) is constructed as detailed in Section 5.2 of this CPU. - Implementing an Indoor Air Quality Monitoring Program for any new Building (s) constructed on the Property as detailed in Section 4.14, 4.15, 4.16 and 4.17 of this CPU. - Implementing an inspection and maintenance program for the existing concrete culvert on the Property as detailed in Section 4.18 of this CPU.

-- Maintaining the conditions of the Existing Buildings as identified in Figure 4 until such time as a new Building is constructed as specified in Section 4.10 of this CPU. - Prohibiting the occupancy of the Existing Building (s) on the Property as identified in Figure 4 until the Owner has received written approval from the Director or a Sub-Slab Depressurization System (SSD) has been installed as specified in Section 5.4 of this CPU. - Implementing an Indoor Air Quality Monitoring Program for any new Building (s) constructed the Property, or for any Existing Building, that required the installation of an SSDS as detailed in Section 4.17, 4.18.
-4.19 and 4.20 of this CPU. - Implementing an inspection and maintenance program for the existing concrete culvert on the Property as detailed in Section 4.21 of this CPU. - Implementing a soil and groundwater management plan during any Intrusive Activities undertaken on the Property potentially in contact with COCs in both soil and groundwater that exceed the Applicable Site Condition Standards (ASCS) as detailed in Section 4.22 of this CPU. - Implementing a health and safety plan during any Intrusive Activities undertaken on the Property potentially in contact with COCs in groundwater that exceed the Applicable Site Condition Standards (ASCS) as detailed in Section 4.23 of this CPU. - Appropriately construct and seal any new utility corridors installed on the Property as per Section 4.24 of this CPU. - Prohibiting the construction of any new Building (s) that include basements, partial basements or any below Grade structures that could be occupied as specified in Section 5.1 of this CPU. - Prohibiting the construction of any new basements, partial basements or any below Grade structures that could be occupied in any of the Existing Buildings as identified on Figure 4 and as specified in Section 5.3. - Prohibiting the use of groundwater in, on or under the Property as per Section 5.5 of this CPU; and, - Registering a certificate on the Property title in accordance with Section 197 of the Environmental Protection Act and that before dealing with the Property in any way, a copy of the CPU is to be given to any person who will acquire an interest in the Property as per Part 7 of this CPU.
+- Implementing a soil and groundwater management plan during any Intrusive Activities undertaken on the Property potentially in contact with COCs in both soil and groundwater that exceed the Applicable Site Condition Standards (ASCS) as detailed in Section 4.19 of this CPU. - Implementing a health and safety plan during any Intrusive Activities undertaken on the Property potentially in contact with COCs in groundwater that exceed the Applicable Site Condition Standards (ASCS) as detailed in Section 4.20 of this CPU. - Submitting financial assurance as detailed in Section 4.21, 4.22 and 4.23 of this CPU. - Prohibiting the use of groundwater in, on or under the Property as per Section 5.1 of this CPU; and, - Registering a certificate on the Property title in accordance with Section 197 of the Environmental Protection Act and that before dealing with the Property in any way, a copy of the CPU is to be given to any person who will acquire an interest in the Property as per Part 7 of this CPU.